JoshuaEbenezer/cwgan/README.md

 Implementation of the paper: Single Image Haze Removal Using Conditional Wasserstein Generative Adversarial Networks.

-The arxiv link for this paper is: https://arxiv.org/abs/1903.00395 (it's been submitted to EUSIPCO 2019).
+The arxiv link for this paper is: https://arxiv.org/abs/1903.00395.
 Please cite the arxiv link if you use this work.

+Update: This work has been accepted for presentation at EUSIPCO 2019.
+The full citation to the conference proceedings will be provided soon.

 ## Training a model